colinta/SublimeSimpleMovements/README.md

 will unselect the *first* of each unique item, leaving it up to you what to do with the duplicates.

 Installation
 ------------

-1. Using Package Control, install "SimpleMovement"
+Using Package Control, install "SimpleMovement" or clone this repo in your packages folder.

+I recommended you add key bindings for the commands.
+I've included my preferred bindings below.
+Copy them to your key bindings file (⌘⇧,).

 Commands
 --------